Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: 1 round
-You force a creature of CR 10 or below that you can see within range to to succeed on a CHAa Save or be wreathed in runic magic.
+You force a creature of CR 10 or below that you can see within range to to succeed on a CHA  Save or be wreathed in runic magic.
 If the creature dies before the beginning of your next turn, a demon of equal or lesser CR is summoned in its space.
 The demon is hostile to all creatures and acts under the DM’s control.
 - **Classes**: Bard, Sorcerer, Wizard
 *(Source: CS)*